-A week long week of mystery thrillers writings and posts included a feature on Ghost Maven and how to write a thriller in the style of Alfred Hitchcock.
+A week long week of mystery thrillers writings and posts included a feature on The Haunting of Alice May and how to write a thriller in the style of Alfred Hitchcock.
 You can read the whole post here:

 Hitchcock often outlined the difference between mystery and suspense.
 Whereas mystery is an intellectual process, like a ‘who dunnit’, suspense is an emotional process that involves the audience or reader.
 In all suspense you must give the reader information otherwise they will have nothing to be anxious about.

 If you tell the audience that there is a bomb in the room and that it’s going to go off in five minutes, that’s suspense.
 Hitchcock knew how to mix the ingredients of suspense so that emotional tension became almost unbearable.
 “We’re sitting here talking,” said Hitchcock in an interview.
 “And we don’t know there’s a bomb hidden inside your tape recorder.
 The public doesn’t know either, and suddenly the bomb explodes.
 We’re blown to bits.
 Surprise, but how long does it last, the surprise and horror?
 Five seconds no more.”
 The secret Hitchcock maintained, was to let the audience in on the secret, the ticking bomb.
 In that way, instead of five seconds of surprise, you’ve created five minutes of suspense.

 In the same way, I sometimes gave more information to the audience than the central characters to keep the suspense going in my novel.
 For example, when Alice climbs the Point Pinos lighthouse with Henry, the reader knows that something terrible may happen, but Alice doesn’t.
 Good suspense should actively involve the audience in the telling of the story to keep them turning pages.